 Staging Tip: Add new colors into your house with intention!

 When staging your house to sell, use a neutral paint color throughout the house.
 Add pops of color intentionally in a couple of areas, like a bedroom, bathroom, or an office.
 In theory, you should be able to take an upholstered chair to each room in your house and it should be able to fit in comfortably in terms of colors & style.
 There should be a flow to your home or the house will end up looking awkward and unbalanced.
 The ONLY exception to this rule is the powder room and kids rooms.
-Your house should NOT look like a checker board.
-Add pops of color in your accessories like throw cushions, pictures, accent chairs etc for an easy way to update your look also.
+Add pops of color in your accessories like throw cushions, pictures, accent chairs etc for an easy way to update your look.

 Need help choosing color(s) for your house?